praveek/launch.en/help/getting-started/implement-solutions/idservice-save.md

 ## Add the Experience Cloud ID Service Extension

-1. In the top navigation, click **Extensions**.
+1. In the top navigation, click **[!UICONTROL Extensions]**.
-1. Click **Catalog** to open the Extensions Catalog page.
+1. Click **[!UICONTROL Catalog]** to open the Extensions Catalog page.

    ![](/help/assets/extensions-gotoextensionscatalog.png)

-1. In the filter at the top, type “id” to filter the catalog, then on the card for the Experience Cloud ID Service, click **Install**.
+1. In the filter at the top, type “id” to filter the catalog, then on the card for the Experience Cloud ID Service, click **[!UICONTROL Install]**.

    ![](/help/assets/idservice-install.png)

-1. Leave all of the default settings and click **Save to Library and Build**.
+1. Leave all of the default settings and click **[!UICONTROL Save to Library and Build]**.
 Note that your Experience Cloud Organization ID has been auto-detected for you.

 ![](/help/assets/idservice-save.png)